God of War (2018)

 The combat truly shines on the harder difficulties of the game – while I was able to button-mash my way through many a fight on the “normal” mode, that simply wasn’t an option on the harder difficulties, where the game forced me to use every ability, tool, and conveniently located cliff to my advantage.
 The RPG-esque leveling system in God of War also allows for some flexibility in terms of stats – do you want to concentrate on strength?
 Or would a runic build suit you better? – which creates even more choices to adapt to an individual playstyle.
 Though the finishing animations can become repetitive, and enemy variety in the game is quite limited – you will be seeing similar types throughout the entirety of the game – the sheer diversity of the combat system keeps every skirmish feeling fun.
 The bosses in this game are a bit of a mixed bag – there are some huge, impressive fights – the dragon, and Thor’s sons, Modi and Magni are standouts.
 The final boss of the game is also nothing short of epic, managing to combine both amazing visuals, and mechanics that force you to use every skill you’ve picked up along your journey.
 The Valkyrie fights (especially Queen Sigrun) can be brutally challenging and were a genuine pleasure to tackle.
 They were my favourite of the game.
 However, there are several “troll” boss fights that are re-used multiple times.
 It was disappointing to reach the end of an area, gearing up for an epic battle, only to find yet another one of these bosses awaiting you.
 I can forgive this, because the rest of the game is so strong, but it definitely needs to be addressed in future titles.

 While you’re honing your hacking and de-capitating skills, making your way through Norse-mythology inspired Midgard is truly a spectacle to behold.
-God of War’s graphics are nothing short of stunning – the snow-capped mountains always visible as you paddle your way around the Lake of Nine, the dense, foggy forests, and the surprisingly diverse environments within the different realms consistently left me in awe.
+God of War’s graphics are nothing short of stunning – the snow-capped mountains always visible as you work your way around the Lake of Nine, the dense, foggy forests, and the surprisingly diverse environments within the different realms consistently left me in awe.
 It needs to be mentioned that these gorgeous vistas are often punctuated (and indeed, elevated) by the accompanying sound design.
 For instance, characters’ voices seamlessly attaining a hollow, echoing quality as I paddle from open water into a yawning cavern, and other such phenomenal transitions and ambient sounds ensure you’re always fully immersed in the game.
 I frequently took notice of the musical backdrop – the deep, sonorous tones of a baritone choir (singing in genuine Old Norse, no less) as well as the striking female vocals, accentuate key moments of the game’s story, contributing to the cinematic feel of the game as a whole.

 The “one-shot camera” that served as a major talking point both before and after God of War’s release is certainly the most critical aspect of the game’s cinematic feel – the gigantic set-piece bosses which the God of War franchise is known for are made all the more dramatic and intense through the up-close, over-the-shoulder viewpoint of the camera.
 I must say, I’m still on the fence about the camera positioning for this kind of action game – I occasionally felt hindered in combat by the lack of visibility.
 The game attempts to remedy this issue with coloured indicator arrows on-screen (for example, purple representing an incoming projectile) but I can’t help feel like the camera was just a bit off.
 The frame rate was smooth, and the only time I noticed any issues were when I attempted to sprint from one area to another when the game was obviously still loading in the background.
 Regardless, neither the camera nor the small loading hiccups ever disrupted my experience of the game to the point where I felt frustrated playing, or was pulled out of the action.

 Another element of Midgardian exploration comes in the form of sidequests – while mostly linear, there are points in the world where Kratos and Atreus can do some exploring and good old-fashioned father-son bonding.
 No fishing though – instead, you’ll be freeing dragons, doing favours for lingering spirits, and murdering Valkyries.
 As you do.
 I love the optional sidequests in this game – they perfectly showcase Atreus’ upbeat optimism (and naivete) and Kratos’ jaded, ‘what’s in it for me’ attitude.
 They can be a welcome change of pace.
-Sometimes, after coming off a big boss battle, or knowing that another long stretch of your journey approaches, it’s nice to just have a paddle around the Lake of Nine.
+Sometimes, after coming off a big boss battle, or knowing that another long stretch of your journey approaches, it’s nice to just have a gander around the Lake of Nine.
 Listening to Mimir’s fantastic stories, and Kratos’ not-so-great ones (though I’ll give the frog and the scorpion one a pass for nostalgia reasons, as it’s a story my dad used to tell me) is genuinely entertaining.
 Whether you’re closing realm tears, discovering new areas, or doing Brok and Sindri a solid, spending more time in Midgard is always enjoyable.

 Thematically, God of War is just so strong – I think it’s one of the reasons I loved the game so much.
 The core themes of the narrative are maintained at the forefront throughout its entirety, and along with some superb visual storytelling, they coalesce to form God of War’s incredible story.
 There is a fantastic shot, right at the beginning of the game, after Kratos and Atreus have laid his mothers’ body on the pyre.
 Through the smoke and embers, you see the two share a look – they are framed on opposite sides of the shot, a very noticeable, very emphasized gap between them.
 As you play, you notice that Kratos is more comfortable addressing Atreus as ‘boy.’
 He rarely comforts Atreus, and imparts questionable-at-best wisdom upon him frequently.
 Compare this to the final shot of the game – they are standing side by side, finally scattering Faye’s ashes along the highest peaks in Jötunheim.
 The journey is over, and the two have come a long way, both physically, and in terms of their emotional connection.